-In this tutorial, you will learn how to create and access projects within Episerver.
-An Episerver content project can be thought of as a giant bucket where a content editor can make a batch of content changes.
+In this tutorial, you will learn about 'projects'.
+An Episerver 'project' can be thought of as a giant bucket where a content editor can make a batch of content changes.
 Projects are useful for creating marketing campaigns.
 A content editor can group all content changes related to a marketing campaign into a single project.
-The project can be previewed at the same time.
-The project can be scheduled to publish at a certain time.
-At that point, the whole campaign will go live.
-Before projects, it was not possible for content editors to preview a whole campaign this way.
-They were forced into previewing upcoming changes one page at a time.
+The project can be amended and tweaked until the editor is happy.
+The entirety of the project can then be scheduled to publish at a certain point in time.
+When that time is reached the whole campaign will go live in one fell swoop.

 To get access to a specific project, you can use this snippet:

 To create and update a project you can use the

 Save() works on a per-project basis and can be used like this:

 You can also save individual content items within the project, using

 There are two ways to delete a project via code.
 On a per-project basis, or, in a batch.
 To delete a batch of projects at the same time, you use

 To delete a project on a per-project basis is done using